Former Massive Attack collaborator Craig Armstrong reveals plans for next solo album

 Who would you like to see work on the music for this hypothetical movie?

-David Bowie.
+I always think Baz would be great working with David Bowie.
 I know he's a huge fan of Bowie, and I can see that working really well.
 I was a big fan of David Bowie's new album, and I think the exploration I started with the xx was very interesting.
 I think that definitely could go further.